BeauJoh/thesis/source/12-chapter-4-aiwc.md

 AIWC is run on full application codes, but it is difficult to present an entire summary due to the nature of OpenCL.
 Computationally intensive kernels are simply selected regions of the full application codes and are invoked separately for device execution.
-As such, the AIWC metrics can either be shown per kernel run on a device, or as the summation of all metrics for a kernel for a full application at a given problem size -- we chose the latter.
+As such, the AIWC metrics can either be shown per kernel run on a device or as the summation of all metrics for a kernel for a full application at a given problem size -- we chose the latter.
 Additionally, given the number of kernels we present in this chapter, we believe AIWC will generalize to full codes in other domains.

 Another difference between executing kernels natively on hardware and with the Oclgrind simulator is the AIWC metrics collected with the simulator are deterministic.